A 17th-century medieval book of magic first described Valak the demon as "a Boy with angels wings, riding on a 2 headed Dragon."

 According to Wan, the real Lorraine Warren had told him about a “spectral entity” that appeared as a “swirling tornado vortex with this hooded figure.”
 Wan then decided to have the figure don the costume as a nun to put it more directly in conflict with Warren’s Catholic faith.

-The Bible itself contains no reference to Solomon’s 72 demons and the Clavicule was actually listed on the Vatican’s 1599 “Indexes of Prohibited Books.”
+The Bible itself contains no reference to Solomon’s 72 demons, but Solomon was actually listed in the Vatican’s Index librorum prohibitorum, or the List of Prohibited Books, which the Church continuously updated until scrapping it in 1966.
 The Church considered the text not only non-religious but heretical.
 However, to the dismay of many inquisitors, the grimoire was still found in the possession of many a Catholic priest.